 Vanderbilt has played in a bowl game five times over the past decade, winning the Music City Bowl and the BBVA Compass Bowl.
 The Commodores play their home games at Vanderbilt Stadium in Nashville.

 Vanderbilt Commodores Rivalry #1: vs. Tennessee Volunteers.
 These in-state SEC rivals first played way back in 1892.
 Vanderbilt dominated this series early, winning 19 of the first 24.
 Tennessee leads the overall series.

 Vanderbilt Commodores Rivalry #2: vs. Mississippi Rebels.
 These SEC founding members have battled on the gridiron since 1894, though Ole Miss did not beat Vandy until 1939.
 Yes, that makes 18 consecutive wins to start the rivalry.
 The Rebels are Vanderbilt's second-longest continuous rivalry.
 Ole Miss leads the all-time series.

 Memphis Tigers Football

 The Tigers play in the American Athletic Conference (AAC) and won the conference championship in 2019.
 That was Memphis's eighth conference title.
 The Tigers have appeared in 13 bowl games, winning five of them.
 Their greatest bowl appearance came in January 2020 when the Tigers faced Penn State in the Cotton Bowl, with Memphis coming up short in a 53-39 loss.
 Ryan Silverfield coaches Memphis.
 The Tigers play their home games at the Liberty Bowl Memorial Stadium in Memphis.

-We've got a few recommended resources to help you bet on CFB in Tennessee:
+Recommended resources to help you bet smartly on college football in Tennessee: